satriafii/satriafii.my.id/content/post/why-I-learn-new-languages.md

 ---
-title: Why I Learn New Languages
+title: [EN] Why I Learn New Languages
 date: 2024-05-11T15:54:08+07:00
 description:
 summary: "A brief summary of why this human being bothering so much about learning new languages even the language that she's learning is used less than 10% of her lifetime.
 Spoiler: because she think it is impressive to \"know\" some more languages than others."